Skip to main content

 Mazda ADAS calibration

-Most Mazda vehicles built in 2018 or later require ADAS calibration after a windshield replacement.
-Mazda i-Activsense relies on static calibration with a target board.
+Most Mazda vehicles built in 2019 or later require ADAS calibration after a windshield replacement.
+Mazda i-Activsense is dynamic-path on most trims — a scan tool plus a road test.
+Mobile service usually works.
 Here's what to expect on process, cost, and timing in the Kansas City metro.

 Which Mazda models need calibration